 This add-in automatically creates a BCC (blind carbon copy) or CC (carbon copy) for all or some of your messages based on simple rules that you set.
 It can send a BCC/CC for all outgoing email messages to specified addresses or with certain words in the subject or attachment name, e-mails sent from all or some of your accounts.
 You can create very flexible rules for every occasion, introduce exceptions and use several keywords in one field.
 The plug-in works in Microsoft Outlook 2010 - 2000.

-Use AutoBCC to automatically send a blind-copy of all your outgoing messages to another address, for monitoring team communications with customers or just to improve workflow.
-Free.
+Free Add-in to automatically send a blind-copy of all your outgoing messages to another address.

 Sperry Software's Compliance Copies add-in for Microsoft Outlook will automatically add multiple BCC or CC recipients based on multiple different rules for different people.
 Unlike the Always BCC add-in, this new add-in also supports exceptions to the CC/BCCs conditions.
 This tool works with Outlook 2007/2010/2013.